In the Court of Protection, a person can be appointed as a Deputy.

 - A person’s liberties and freedoms must not be affected by decisions made and regard must be had to whether the purpose of the action can be achieved in the least restrictive way possible.

-Whilst the Deputy will have freedom to decide what is best for the person, there are various safeguards which ensure that the person is not defrauded.
-At Seatons we will ensure that you fully understand what your roles and responsibilities are and we will take the time to explain what is required of you and what you can or cant do.
+Whilst the Deputy will have the freedom to decide what is best for the person, there are various safeguards that ensure that the person is not defrauded.
+At Seatons we will ensure that you fully understand what your roles and responsibilities are and we will take the time to explain what is required of you and what you can or can’t do.

 Whilst the primary function of the deputy is to ensure that the person’s best interests are cared for.
 The various safeguards which are in place to protect P from fraud mean that the Deputy must keep a record of and submit the following each year:

 - A record of all accounts and spending

 - A record of all decisions made by the Deputy

 The Court may include other stipulations to the order and require you to submit other documents but the two above are the main conditions to the Deputyship.
 This is done to limit Deputies from fraudulently taking money.

 In some circumstances, it may be beneficial to appoint a professional deputy to handle affairs.
 These circumstances arise due to large estates or large, complicated family affairs.
 For example, a high number of closely, and potentially conflicted interests who may take offence to one person being appointed over another.
 In these circumstances the professional costs of the deputy can be recovered from the estates.